PedroGaya/hellblazers/thoughts-on-moxie.md

 - Vantage gets hit.
 What does it mean for something to be a stretch when reality can warp to the players needs?
 - Why would you be able to warp reality _(earn spark)_ by getting into quarrels and the like?
 - Repeat the above question for tangles, story arcs, etc.
-- Why are some mechanics diagetic - spark and suspense - while stuff like story arcs are still in the game, as is?
+- Why are some mechanics diegetic - spark and suspense - while stuff like story arcs are still in the game, as is?

 Notice that almost every sub-system in Moxie is affected by this - this is because, while Moxie is overall a loosely coupled system, spark and suspense both have high coupling.
 Some stuff got out of this mess scot-free, though - stats, damage, character details.
-In short, to implement _diagetic spark and diagetic suspense_, I need to touch up almost every single Moxoe system.
+In short, to implement _diegetic spark and diegetic suspense_, I need to touch up almost every single Moxie system.
 This is the catastrophe.

-## Doom?

-Not doom!
-These problems have solutions, and this is the rundown of it: